Our lab provides the tools and space for students to explore, create, design, invent, and explore.

 Students have access to a variety of 3D printers and various technologies such as fused deposition modeling (FDM) on our dual-color FlashForge Pro models or laser-based stereolithography (SLA) on our FormLab Form 1+ model.
 Students go beyond just learning how to design and create parts for 3D printing.
 They are involved in every step of the 3D printing process including maintenance, repair, and set up.

 Students can monitor their prints in real time using our live-stream feed.
-Check out or recent prints on the Design Lab YouTube Channel.

 Each student in Design Lab is issued a laptop to use for the year.
 The laptop travels with the student to other schools and to home.
 This laptop is loaded with industry-standard apllications such as